openaustralia/planningalerts/README.md

     bundle exec cap --tasks

+## Upgrading Ruby in production

+Upgrading Ruby in production is an unbelievably painful process right now.
+I'm sorry.
+Let's make it simpler but in the meantime:

+### Update the application code
+* Change `.ruby-version`.
+Run tests to make sure nothing has broken.

+### Upgrade ruby in staging
+* In the `oaf/infrastructure` repo update `roles/internal/planningalerts/meta/main.yml` to add the new ruby version before the current one.
+The last listed one is the default.
+We don't yet want to change the default
+* Install the new ruby on the server by running `ansible-playbook site.yml -l planningalerts`.
+Remember to set your python virtual environment if you're using that.
+* Deploy new version of the application with upgraded `.ruby-version` to staging by running `bundle exec cap -S stage=test deploy`
+* Login to each webserver in turn (as root user).
+Then, `cd /srv/www/staging/current; gem install bundler:1.17.3`
+* Login to each webserver in turn (as deploy user).
+Then `cd /srv/www/staging/current; bundle install --gemfile Gemfile --path /srv/www/staging/shared/bundle --deployment --without development test`.
+This step is necessary if you're upgrading a ruby major version.
+You might be able to skip it if not.
+* Edit `roles/internal/planningalerts/templates/default` to change the ruby version used by passenger for staging in staging to the new version
+* Run ansible again with `ansible-playbook site.yml -l planningalerts`
+* Check deployed staging is still working by going https://www.test.planningalerts.org.au

+### Upgrade ruby in production
+* Deploy new version of the application with upgraded `.ruby-version` to production by running `bundle exec cap -S stage=production deploy`
+* Check deployed production is still working by going https://www.planningalerts.org.au
+* Login to each webserver in turn (as deploy user).
+Then `cd /srv/www/production/current; bundle install --gemfile Gemfile --path /srv/www/production/shared/bundle --deployment --without development test`.
+This step is necessary if you're upgrading a ruby major version.
+You might be able to skip it if not.
+* Edit `roles/internal/planningalerts/templates/default` to change the ruby version used by passenger for production in staging to the new version
+* Run ansible again with `ansible-playbook site.yml -l planningalerts`
+* Check deployed production is still working by going https://www.planningalerts.org.au

+During this keep a close eye on disk space on the root partition as this might get close to full

+### Tidy up
+* Remove old ruby version from `roles/internal/planningalerts/meta/main.yml` in the `oaf/infrastructure` repo
+* Rerun ansible with `ansible-playbook site.yml -l planningalerts`
+* If you did a ruby major version upgrade (e.g. ruby 2.6.6 to 2.7.4) then you should also clean up an old unused bundler directory that is taking up a lot of space.
+Login to each webserver in turn (as deploy user).
+Then `cd /srv/www/staging/shared/bundle/ruby` and remove the unused directory (e.g. `2.6.0`).
+Do the same for production `cd /srv/www/production/shared/bundle/ruby`.

 ### Adding a new authority

 Someone has just written a new scraper for PlanningAlerts, woohoo! :tada: Now we need to add it to the site.